The Bankrate promise

 - Sleep deprivation

 Not surprisingly, distracted driving is on the rise.
-Insurance expert Laura Adams remarks, commenting on the tie between distracted driving and the increasing relationship people have with their smartphones.
-“We often think that teens are the only drivers who engage in dangerous behaviors behind the wheel, but older drivers are just as susceptible.”
+Insurance expert Laura Adams points to the link between distracted driving and the increasing relationship people have with their smartphones.
+“We often think that teens are the only drivers who engage in dangerous behaviors behind the wheel,” Adams said, “But older drivers are just as susceptible.”

 Distracted driving statistics